 The custom also has to be reasonable, per canon 24 (more on that in a moment).

 The canon also alludes to the difference between customs contrary to law and customs that go beyond the law.
-The alleged “can’t add up to a second meal” custom would be the latter since it adds an additional condition note found in Paenitemini.
+The alleged “can’t add up to a second meal” custom would be the latter since it adds an additional condition not found in Paenitemini.

 Paenitemini just says that besides one full meal you can also have “some food” in the morning and evening.
 It goes beyond this law to add, “provided that this doesn’t add up to a second full meal.”

-Finally, per canon 26, the custom the community of the faithful must observe the custom with the intention of introducing a law.
+Finally, per canon 25, the custom the community of the faithful must observe the custom with the intention of introducing a law.

 At no point has the community of faithful Catholics in America gotten together and said, “Hey, let’s start observing a custom that goes beyond the law Paenitemini establishes by requiring that the two receptions of “some food” doesn’t add up to a second meal, and let’s do with with the intention that it will eventually attain the force of law by the approval of our conference of bishops and thus restrict our actions beyond what Paenitemini requires.”

-In fact, if you went to 999 out of 1,000 Catholics (let’s make it among those who have heard the “can’t add up to a second meal” idea) and said, “Did you know that the law allows us to have one full meal and also take ‘some food’ in the morning and evening, without further specifying quantity?” they would say, “Huh?”
+If you went to 999 out of 1,000 Catholics (let’s make it among those who have heard the “can’t add up to a second meal” idea) and said, “Did you know that the law allows us to have one full meal and also take ‘some food’ in the morning and evening, without further specifying quantity?” they would say, “Huh?”

 This shows that they don’t understand the “can’t add up to a second meal” idea as a matter of a custom introduced by the community.